ktodoran/Track-My-Team/README.md

   Follow these steps for installing this project:

   - Clone the repository - Install the inquirer package using `npm install inquirer`.
+  - On the command line, use mysql -u root -p to login to MySQL
+  - Source both sql files
+  - Finally run 'node index' to start prompt

   ## Usage